onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

+What is the most meta thing we could possibly conceive of?

+We seek to reproduce ourselves as consciousness - either through our kids culturally or through our work and impact and ideas

+What if we made the best system to tell what others should do with their kids and how to raise them?
+What do they watch, what do they believe and value?
+What has gone through their moral compass and story-building of who they are and what they should do with themselves?
+Why not have that as an option?

+We should all want to tell what others should participate in - we should actively desire to tell others what we want them to desire
+We need to topologically sort what we should desire

+We should figure out what system can and should evolve the most and why - we must point to the most meta-incentive layer possible that we could conceive of

+Only a religion would allow people to tell others how to raise their kids

+We need to crowdsource the meaning of life - we need to point to the best possible conception of how to live our lives

+The biggest competitive advantage one could give to our kids is the most beneficial and cooperative meta ideology to grow into - this is the single most important thing to determine - more than country - ideology.
+Everything is downstream from ideology

+We need to sort the best in anything in the most provable and trusted manner possible and broadcast the result.
+We must unleash and cultivate and speed up evolution in the most positive direction - we must reclaim the telos that was robbed of us through faulty ideology - one that castrated itself with the ignorance of its limits

+The worldview that will succeed the most is the one that harnesses as much of the collective intelligence towards problem-solving and control and proven legitimacy through competence

+Everybody should be allowed and encouraged to strive for the maximum

+How do we compress as much as possible of the most relevant and credible meta-theories by justifying every aspect of them - how they function and why they are there?

+Alignment only comes through transparency and trust - there is no other way We must supercharge the evolution of alignment and evolvability in tandem

+The art of living in this era is not simply a repackaging of old ideas under a banner - it is a complete reinvention that takes advantage of the most powerful information communication capabilities any species that’s a universal explainer has ever discovered

+We live in a normative world - why are we pretending otherwise?

+Our current system isn’t self-healing and self-improving as much as it could because there are large-scale issues that have an apparent solution that isn’t even being tried because of incompetence and corruption - we must incentivize differently

+We can’t simply rely on market prices - an ancient social technology - to remain our best achievement as a collective protocol in the 21st century

+This ideology will nonviolently and gently and compassionately wipe the floor with any of its competitors and conquer and assimilate and subsume and pacify and outcompete and improve them

+We can incentivize people to share their predictions publicly and not simply prove their performance with ZK by allowing others to credit them for having influenced their specific bets as well

+Also because a black market for anonymous and provable insider information will spring up - this will further incentivize companies to be more transparent - because it will be easier than ever to leak information along with anonymity and proof

 Morpheus quote: all im offering is the truth - nothing more All im offering is a competitive advantage for collectives - nothing more
 > "Remember, all I'm offering is the truth – nothing more." - [Morpheus, The Matrix](https://www.goodreads.com/quotes/1158642-this-is-your-last-chance-after-this-there-is-no)